'Governing Afghanistan today will not be easy' | DW | 08.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The Taliban government is back in power.
 But "the 1990s was a completely different time.
-Resistance will absolutely continue," an advisor to former President Hamid Karzai has warned in a Conflict Zone interview.
+Resistance will absolutely continue," an adviser to former President Hamid Karzai has warned in a Conflict Zone interview.

-A Taliban spokesman announced on Tuesday the names of those who would fill key government posts as the group assumes complete power over Afghanistan.
-Despite previously claiming that they would rule differently to the group's repressive regime in the 1990s, the list was filled with mostly old guard stalwarts.
+A Taliban spokesman announced on Tuesday the names of the men who would fill key government posts as the group assumes complete power over Afghanistan.
+Despite previously claiming that they would rule differently to the group's repressive regime in the 1990s, the list was filled with mostly old-guard stalwarts.
 The Taliban's supreme leader said the new government would be guided by Islamic Sharia law as interpreted by their fundamentalist ideology.

 But a top official in former President Hamid Karzai's government warned that same day in a DW interview that "if the Taliban insists on just being as pure and monolithic in terms of their governance as it seems today, then it would be very hard for them to govern."